danhnguyen123/aws-lambda-terraform/README.md

 In this repo we will use Python 3.11 ([AWS Function Python config](./terraform/modules/lambda/main.tf#L143))

+Lambda has pre-installed Python labrary like boto3,..
+If you need to install other library, you need to create layer and attach it to Lambda.
+In this repo, we will put light library into [requirements.txt](./src/requirements.txt) and create layer zip file by this script (you need to make sure this zip file doesnot exceed 250MB when extracting) and then create & attach layer to Lambda by Terrafrom.
+For large library like awswrangler or Machine Learning library, you can install AWS managed layer from [application](https://serverlessrepo.aws.amazon.com/applications) and then attach to Lambda

 This function will transform csv file in S3 ([sample csv](./assets/retail_data.csv)) and write data to Iceberg table in Athena

 `src` folder structure: